-Browser hash generates an ID by looking at all browser fingerprint data points such as the user agent, operating system, windows, screen, font settings and more.
+This type of hash creates an ID using browser data points like the user agent, operating system, screen, and font settings.

 A new ID is created with each browser session.